ofrogon/cleanBowerInstaller/README.md

 # clean-bower-installer
 This tool allows you to install bower dependencies without including the entire repo.
-It also adds a way to specify and take only what you really need form all the files bower get.
+It also adds a way to specify and take only what you really need from all the files bower download.

-It also support smart file update so only the needed files be updated/rewritten when you run this tool.

 [![Build Status](https://img.shields.io/travis/ofrogon/cleanBowerInstaller/master.svg?style=flat)](https://travis-ci.org/ofrogon/cleanBowerInstaller)
 [![Dependency Status](https://david-dm.org/ofrogon/cleanBowerInstaller.svg?style=flat)](https://david-dm.org/ofrogon/cleanBowerInstaller)

 ## Requirements
-- Have node.js install
+- Have node.js installed

 ## How to install
-You can install clean-bower-installer in two ways
+You can install clean-bower-installer in two ways:

 __Using the command line__
 ```